zhoubin-me/lushi_script/README.md

 * Fixed problem caused by blue portal, boom, etc
 * Fixed surprise location caused hangs
 * Fixed hero selection problem of team size 3, 4, 5
+* Fixed problem of re-entering battle mode when boom is met and surrender
 * Support more maps with different count of rewards
 * Support multi-round battle skill selection